Rajasthan

 Day 4

-Adjacent to the palace is the Astronomical Observatory of Jai Singh, the seventeenth-century Astronomical Marvel, The Observatory, includes sophisticated tools for the calculation of eclipses and for the detection of the position of stars, The calculation of ascendants.
-The Principal Attraction of the building is 27-meter-high sundial which is located in the center of the observatory and is able to calculate the time up to 2 seconds of precision.
-Time to Explore the local handicraft items.
-Jaipur is famous for Textiles and Gemstones.
+Later Visit Jantar Mantar, It is a fascinating UNESCO World Heritage Site, it's one of the most well-preserved and largest astronomical observatories in the world.
+It includes sophisticated tools for the calculation of eclipses and for the detection of the position of stars, the calculation of ascendants.
+The Principal Attraction of the building is 27-meter high sundial which is located in the center of the observatory and is able to calculate the time up to 2 seconds of precision.

 ...View Itinerary